-The form should set the action to /ui/workbench and create an iframe to house the embedded editor.
+The form should set the action to /ui/workbench and create a form within an HTML DIV tag to house the embedded editor.

 Note: For cross-domain actions, Web browsers have security mechanisms that prevent Javascript from interacting with a frame or widget whose content is from another domain.